GRIFFITH YOUNG

 - Turn over possession of any firearms to the police.

-These are valid orders which empower the police to arrest the abuser for violating any condition.
+These are valid orders that empower the police to arrest the abuser for violating any condition.
 Criminal charges and even contempt of court are possible results.
 California makes many types of restraining orders available.
+Understanding your legal options can help you take action quickly to protect yourself and your children.

 You can seek a Domestic Violence Restraining Order (DVRO) against:

 - Your spouse